Higher-order homogenised riblet boundary conditions: 3D Navier--Stokes equations

 The corresponding second-order outer boundary condition \eqref{wdh2} now becomes \be u_2(x,y,0,t) = h_1 u_{1,z} + h_2 u_{0,yz} + h^{(p_x)}_2 p_{0,x} + h_2^{(v_{xz})} v_{0,xz}, \ee{wdh2rev} where $h_1,h_2,h^{(p_x)}_2$ were defined in \eqref{def:h1}, \eqref{def:h2}, \eqref{def:h2px}, and \be h_2^{(v_{xz})}=\lim_{Z\rightarrow\infty}\overline{U_{23}}(Y,Z) . \ee{def:h2vxz}

-As to the \textit{r.h.s.} of \eqref{NS3cont2}, it makes a streamfunction impossible to use to derive the velocity field, and the simplest choice is to solve these equations numerically in primitive form.
-Nonetheless, their solution can be written as the linear superposition of a solution with non-zero forcing from $v_{0,z}(x,y_0,0,t)$ and zero \textit{r.h.s.}, which is exactly the one already dealt with in \S\ref{StokesPD2}, and one with $v_{0,z}(x,y_0,0,t)=0$ and non-zero \textit{r.h.s.} of \eqref{NS3cont2}, which can be represented through a normalized solution $\overline{V_{23}},\overline{W_{23}},\overline{P_{13}}$ that solves
+As to the \textit{r.h.s.} of \eqref{NS3cont2}, it makes a streamfunction impossible to use to derive the velocity field, and the simplest choice is to solve (\ref{NS3vmom2}--$d$) numerically in primitive form.
+Nonetheless, their solution can be written as the linear superposition of a solution with non-zero forcing from $v_{0,z}(x,y_0,0,t)$ and zero \textit{r.h.s.}, which can be derived from a streamfunction and is exactly the one already dealt with in \S\ref{StokesPD2}, and a solution with $v_{0,z}(x,y_0,0,t)=0$ and non-zero \textit{r.h.s.} of \eqref{NS3cont2}, which can be represented through a new normalized triplet $\overline{V_{23}},\overline{W_{23}},\overline{P_{13}}$ that solves

 with $\overline{\Phi_{11}}$ taken from \eqref{Phi1} and boundary conditions $ \overline{V_{23}}[Y,F(Y)]=\overline{W_{23}}[Y,F(Y)]=0,\;\overline{V_{23}}_{,Z}(Y,\infty)=0,\;\overline{P_{13}}(Y,\infty)\sim -Z . $